Selected Journalism

 Background

-My career as a journalist has been guided mostly by curiosity.
+My career has been guided mostly by curiosity.
 I’ve gotten chefs and musicians to let me interview them as they’ve battered chicken-fried pork.
 I’ve tagged along with artists in search of precious obsidian glass, and have spent entire days on sod farms investigating where the ground we stand on at music festivals comes from.
-I love asking questions and I love being surprised by the answers.
+I love asking questions and I love not knowing where the answers will lead.

 Prior to freelancing, I spent a decade steeped in the world of magazine editing, working as the Senior Features Editor at Harper’s Bazaar, and as a Senior Associate Editor at Billboard.
 I was mentored by the late Vanity Fair contributing editor Patricia Bosworth, who quite literally invited me into “the party” of life as a writer (she threw the best literary shindigs at her Hells Kitchen apartment).
 She was wonderful and generous, and a true teacher.

 Most of my time is spent in Maryland, a place I love for its fern-tessellated forests and for the way its green summers seem to reach back into deep time.
 If I sneak away, it’s often to the wild, unmoored beaches of Galicia on the western coast of Spain.
-I think that nook of the world is something of a soul home for me.
+That nook of the world is something of a soul home for me.

 For editorial inquiries, you can reach me here: